 The beast by Monster is focused at delivering state of the art audio quality around your pool or the patio.
 Out of the box, the speakers look durable and sturdy.
 There is a handle at the top which helps with placing and portability.

 This handle then divides the speaker into two smaller speakers that are wall mountable.
 The Monster is equipped with 40 watts of power and can connect up to 8 speakers.
-This form of speakers is easy to spread across the patio and even join and make a boombox out of it.
+This form of speaker is easy to spread across the patio and even join and make a boombox out of it.

 Both the parts of the speaker look identical and have the same tweeters and mid-woofers under the hood.
 One of them has an easy play button, a Bluetooth button, a volume rocker, and the AUX in too.